KubeRocketCI/docs/versioned_docs/version-3.12/operator-guide/upgrade/upgrade-krci-3.12.md

         ```
         </details>

-    2. Build Pipeline Task Condition Update
+    2. Build Pipeline Task Condition Update:

         :::note
         This change is relevant only for build pipelines with `semver` versioning type.